-How to receive Weather Alerts: Arkansas' weather can be followed by downloading a weather application on your mobile phone or by watching local channels or "The Weather Channel".

-You can sign up to receive weather alerts such as Tornado Warnings, by signing up for UCAAlert through the myUCA portal.
-UCAAlert is a way for the University to warn you about issues on campus that may impact your safety or campus closings.
+How to receive Weather Alerts: Arkansas' weather can be followed by downloading a weather application on your mobile phone or by watching local channels or "The Weather is a way for the University to warn you about issues on campus that may impact your safety or campus closings.
 This will include receiving an email or text message to notify you of these events and protective actions.
 The UCA Campus also has outdoor warning sirens that will sound in the event of an emergency.